Raymond Westcott Briggs

 Raymond Westcott Briggs (July 19, 1878 – December 24, 1959) was a United States Army officer and served as a Brigadier general during World War I.

 Early life

 Briggs was born in Beaver, Pennsylvania.
 He attended the University of Pennsylvania for 2 to 3 years, he even played on the earliest all-American football team there.
-He enlisted in the army on July 20, 1898 due to the Spanish–American War.
+He enlisted in the army on July 20, 1898, due to the Spanish–American War.

 Military career

 Briggs was commissioned as a second lieutenant of infantry on August 31, 1900.
 The following year on April 18 he transferred to the artillery corps.
 From 1901 to 1902, Briggs was in the Philippines, acting as a sort of custodian of Emilio Aguinaldo.

 He returned to the United States in 1904 and was stationed at Fort Miley in San Francisco, California.
 Two years later, as a lieutenant, he helped save property from the fire that followed the great San Francisco Earthquake by blowing up buildings to create a firebreak.
-From 1912 to 1914, Briggs was the American representative in Japan.
+From 1912 to 1914, Briggs was the American representative in JapanFrom 1912 to 1914, Briggs was the American representative in Japan accompanied by his wife Helen and young son (later U.S.N.
+Admiral), Cameron.